AI4HealthUOL/SSSD-ECG/README.md

 # Diffusion-based Conditional ECG Generation with Structured State Space Models

-This is the official repository for the paper [Diffusion-based Conditional ECG Generation with Structured State Space Models](https://arxiv.org/abs/2301.08227).
+This is the official repository for the paper [Diffusion-based Conditional ECG Generation with Structured State Space Models](https://arxiv.org/abs/2301.08227) <ins>accepted by Computers in Biology and Medicine</ins>.
 We propose diverse algorithms (primarly SSSD-ECG) for the generation of 12-lead ECG signals conditioned on disease labels.

 <a href="https://figshare.com/s/43df16e4a50e4dd0a0c5" alt="Dataset: https://figshare.com/s/43df16e4a50e4dd0a0c5">